Understand Azure spending limit and how to remove it

 Does the spending limit prevent all charges from Azure?

-Some Microsoft services and third-party branded services can incur charges under the payment method even if a spending limit is set.
-Examples include Visual Studio licenses, Azure Active Directory premium, support plans, and most third-party branded services sold through the Azure Marketplace.
+Some external services published in the Azure Marketplace cannot be used with your subscription credits, and can incur separate charges even when your spending limit is set.
+Examples include Visual Studio licenses, Azure Active Directory premium, support plans, and most third-party branded services.
+When you provision a new external service, a warning is shown to let you know the services are billed separately:

 If you still need help, contact support to get your issue resolved quickly.